CrowdStrike/ansible_collection_falcon/README.md

 # Ansible Collection - crowdstrike.falcon

-This collection is focused on downloading and installing the CrowdStrike Falcon Sensor.
+This collection is focused on downloading, installing, and removing, CrowdStrike's Falcon sensor on Linux platforms.
+Windows and OSX coming soon.
-It can also uninstall the Falcon Sensor.
-Other enhancements are possible in the future to add more functionality.

 # Installation